ipatch/dotfiles/README.md

 - [ ] [python] [fish] [virtualenv] setup keybinding <kbd>control</kbd>+<kbd>d</kbd> to exit virtualenv but not exit terminal / shell session, ie. make control+d local to the virtualenv
 - [ ] [python] [fish] [neolambda] update prompt to remove ~λ~ and put name of virtualenv instead
 - [ ] see if there is a fish function of _omf_ or _fisher_ plugin that supports sharing command history between bash and fish
-- [ ] make abe graphich more personal.
+- [ ] make abe graphic more personal.
 - [ ] spend an hour or two working on install script for aiding the process of setting up my dotfiles on fresh box 📦.

 </details> <!-- end of uncompleted todo items -->